gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 #### Highly Visible Technical Content:

-- Our team have developed a significant initiative named "Collegiate Chatter" which has been documented and published as a paper on **IJCRT**.
+- Our team have developed a significant initiative project named "Collegiate Chatter" which has been documented and published as a paper on **IJCRT**.
 - Created some study session videos for school students on youtube.

 #### Highly Used Software Tools: